adioshun/gitBook_DeepDrive/paper2016-volumetric-multiview-cnns.md

 In the subvolume supervision method, different model orientations define different local subvolumes; in the anisotropic probing method, only voxels of the same height and along the probing direction can have interaction in the early feature extraction stage.

-Thus it is helpful to augment the training data by varying object orientation and combining predictions through orientation pooling.Similar to Su-MVCNN [32] which aggregates informationfrom multiple view inputs through a view-poolinglayer and follow-on fully connected layers, we sample 3Dinput from different orientations and aggregate them in amulti-orientation volumetric CNN (MO-VCNN) as shownin Fig 5.
+Thus it is helpful to augment the training data by varying object orientation and combining predictions through orientation pooling.

+Similar to Su-MVCNN [32] which aggregates informationfrom multiple view inputs through a view-poolinglayer and follow-on fully connected layers, we sample 3Dinput from different orientations and aggregate them in amulti-orientation volumetric CNN (MO-VCNN) as shownin Fig 5.

 At training time, we generate different rotationsof the 3D model by changing both azimuth and elevationangles, sampled randomly.